 Program of Research

 As a sociologist and social gerontologist, my scholarship enhances understandings of how older adults and paid and unpaid carers interpret experiences, preserve identities, and negotiate normative ideals.
-My research a) addresses how these processes use and reinforce discourses surrounding age, care and responsibility, and b) interrogates the structures of care for older adults, including the pressing, often invisible impacts on paid and unpaid carers in the context of decades of health reform in Canada.
+To date, much of this research a) addresses how these processes use and reinforce discourses surrounding age, care and responsibility, and b) interrogates the structures of care for older adults, including the pressing, often invisible impacts on paid and unpaid carers in the context of decades of health reform in Canada.

-In 2018 I completed a SSHRC Insight Development Grant (2016-2018) examining how people working and interacting with older adults in different situations (as well as media coverage of this topic) interpret the meaning of aggression and violence.
+Interpretations of Aggression in Older Adults.
+In 2015-2018, I led a SSHRC Insight Development Grant examining how people working and interacting with older adults in different situations interpret the meaning of aggression and violence in different contexts and settings.
 A publicly available webinar was produced for the Canadian Network for the Prevention of Elder abuse.
 Our team expanded for a subsequent study of safety in differing settings and relations of care, led by Dr. Rachel Herron at Brandon University.

-I recently completed a SSHRC Insight Grant with a team of researchers using mixed methods to examine the intersection between policy discourse and public understandings of the meaning of dying at home and responsibility for end of life care.
-We are continuing to publish findings (including those from two surveys of public preferences for location of dying/death) in the coming months.
+Dying at Home.
+I 2018-2023, I led an interdisciplinary team in another SSHRC Insight Grant, using mixed methods to examine the intersection between policy discourse and public understandings of the meaning of dying at home and responsibility for end of life care.
+We also explored public preferences for location of dying/death using a national panel sample.

+Politicization of Care in Canada.
 I also have an interest in how older adults and family carers become mobilized to create structural changes in systems.
-In one internal grant with Dr. Andrea Rounce (Political Studies) and Danielle Cherpako (MA Student, Political Studies), we examined how older adults and their carers are engaged in democratic governance processes in Manitoba.
+In one internal grant with Dr. Andrea Rounce (Political Studies) and MA student Danielle Cherpako, we examined how older adults and their carers are engaged in democratic governance processes in Manitoba.
 One paper has been published in the Journal of Aging and Social Change (contact me for access).
-Since 2021, I’ve also been leading a SSHRC-funded team seeking to expand feminist theories of care and social movement activism with a focus on everyday citizenship and politicization.
+In 2021-2025 I also led a SSHRC-funded Insight Grant team which explored politicization of family caregiving for older adults, as this manifested in news media and caregiver advocacy materials, as well as at the individual level in the narrative accounts of a diverse group of family carers.

 Public Sociology